terencetatefua/gas-station-website/app/README.md

 2. Click on the **Actions** tab at the top.

-3. Click **"New Workflow"** or **"set up a workflow yourself"**.
+3. Click **"New Workflow"** or **"set up a workflow yourself"** if you see suggested templates.

-4. Create a new file inside:
+4. Create a new file inside this path:
    ```
    .github/workflows/deploy-gas-station.website.yml
    ```

-5. Paste your GitHub Actions YAML workflow (ZIP upload → Terraform → OWASP ZAP scan).
+5. Paste your GitHub Actions workflow YAML code into the file (uploads ZIP to S3, runs Terraform, OWASP ZAP scan).

-6. Commit the file to the `main` branch.
+6. **Commit** the workflow file to the `main` branch.

+7. After that, every push to `main` will automatically trigger the deployment pipeline!

 ✅ Done!
-Now GitHub Actions triggers on every push!
+Your CI/CD pipeline is ready and fully automated!

 ---